-CSS Day returns!
-This annual CSS community conference brings specifiers, implementors, teachers, and authors together to discuss the current state of CSS, upcoming features, and cool demos.
+CSS Day is the annual CSS community conference that brings specifiers, implementors, teachers, and authors together to discuss the current state of CSS, upcoming features, and cool demos.

 Our 2026 line-up